patrickpiedad/codeWars/README.md

 Code Wars Profile: https://www.codewars.com/users/patrickpiedad

 ## How It's Made
-Tech Used: HTML, CSS, JavaScript
+Tech Used: HTML, CSS, JavaScript, C#
 <br></br>
-This is a simple repository that is mainly JavaScript files with each Code Wars problem annotated by day.
+This is a simple repository that is mainly JavaScript files and C# projects with each Code Wars problem annotated by day.

 ## Optimizations
 Future optimizations include creating a website design to display each Code Wars month file after the user selects the respective file.